sarahjaynebyrne/ADS1_assignment3/README.md

 to see if it remained to be a best-fit and could be used to predict future mortality rates based off of countries Human Development Index.

-Applying PEP-8 guidelines to my code.

-This project used the following modules:

-- pandas
-- matplotlib.pyplot
-- numpy
-- scipy.stats

 This repository contains 4 branches: